HashGame1999/HashGameClient/README.md

 ## How to play:
 ### Buy game code:
 - **GameAccount**(**rGame2259FRZwRYHCZsQT8JWiFDWpvPjCd**)
-- Draw#99000001 is composed of xrp ledger from 99000001 to 99001000,
+- Draw#99660001 is composed of xrp ledger from 99660001 to 99661000,
 - During those ledger, payment to the **GameAccount** will get a ticket.
-- A ticket of N code will be generated for a payment larger than N XRP , for example:
+- A ticket of N code will be generated for a payment larger than N XRP, for example:
 	- Payment of 1 XRP gets 1 code: first 5 character of payment tx_hash
 	- Payment of 3 XRP gets 3 code:
 		- First code: first 5 character of payment tx_hash
 		- Second code: first 5 character of hash(payment tx_hash)
 		- Third code: first 5 character of hash(hash(payment tx_hash))
 	- ...

 ### Win prize:
-- 3rd prize: frist 2 characters your code are the same with **JakepotCode**.
+- 3rd prize: subcode of the frist 2 characters of your code are the same with **JakepotCode**.
-- 2nd prize: frist 3 characters.
+- 2nd prize: subcode of the frist 3 characters of your code are the same with **JakepotCode**.
-- 1st prize: frist 4 characters.
+- 1st prize: subcode of the frist 4 characters of your code are the same with **JakepotCode**.
 - Jackpot: your code is the same with **JakepotCode**.

 ### Invite friend: